CV0-004 Troubleshooting Practice Question

 The network access control list (NACL) on the database subnet is blocking inbound traffic from the application subnet.

-Option D is correct because security groups are stateful and allow outbound traffic automatically, so outbound rules are not the issue.
+Security groups are stateful and allow return traffic automatically, so outbound rules are not the issue.
 The inbound rule on DB SG allows MySQL from App SG, so A is not the issue.
 B is not needed because outbound is all.
-C is irrelevant.
-The issue likely is a NACL on the private subnet blocking the traffic, as NACLs are stateless and need explicit rules.
+D is irrelevant because web SG does not affect traffic between app and DB.
+The issue likely is a network ACL (NACL) on the database subnet, which is stateless and needs explicit inbound and outbound rules; if it blocks inbound MySQL from the app subnet, the connection fails.

 Answer analysis